villhei/elixirtut/elixir_web/app/chapters/lazy_streams.md

     ![Key concept][lambda]<span>Laziness as a virtue</span>
     <p>In addition to lists Elixir provides a list-like structure called a stream.
 A stream is a lazily evulated counterpart of a list.
 The laziness means, that after declaration, the value of a list is not necessarily evaluated immediately, but will be accessible when some eager function requires it.</p>

     <p>Eager in this context refers to functions that demand a result right away.
 All the high-order functions found from the Enum module are examples of eager functions.
-The module `Stream` provides for lazy counterparts of the functions in the `Enum` module.
+The module `Stream` provides for the lazy counterparts of the functions in the `Enum` module.
 Unlike eager functions, the evaluation of lazy functions does not require (often a chain of) expressions to be evaluated right away.
 The evaluation of expressions defined using lazy constructs is delayed until something eager wants to access them. </p>

     <p>Laziness proves itself useful in many situations.
-The programmer can defined never-ending streams (lists) of data and access only the portions of the data one needs.
-They can be, for example be used as generators for fibonacci numbers or primes.</p>
+The programmer can define never-ending streams (lists) of data and access only the subset of the data one needs.
+For example, they can be used as infinite generators for fibonacci numbers or primes.</p>
 </div>

 ## Streams